SparkPost/pizza-bot/README.md

 ## Exercise 2: List Nearby Stores
 * When your bot hears "I want a pizza", list stores close to this hard-coded address: `11 Times Square, New York, NY 10036` (we will make this dynamic in the next exercise).
 Use the `pizzapi` library to do this.
 * Tell the user you have found some stores nearby and print the list.
-You should print `<Store.StoreID>: <Store.AddressDescription>` one on each line sorted by StoreID.
+You should print `<Store.StoreID>: <Store.AddressDescription>` one on each line, sorted by StoreID.
 Try to format the address nicely (it should fit on one line and just be the address).
 * Only show stores that are `Open`, `OnelineCapable`, and `Online` now.
 * Run `npm test` and fix all problems that you find.